 This aims to measure the effectiveness of reablement by looking at the proportion of older people who are still at home 91 days after discharge from hospital into reablement or rehabilitation.
 The target for 2022/23 is a minimum of 85%.
-We just missed the minimum target by 1% however this uses the NHS England reporting requirement to include the number of people who had been referred into reablement but had passed away within that 91-day period.
-Our performance would have been 94% had we excluded those that had unfortunately passed away during that 91-day period.
+We were 11% below the minimum target.
+NHS England reporting requirements are to include the number of people who had been referred into reablement but had passed away within that 91-day period.
+Our performance would have been 83%, had we excluded those that had unfortunately passed away during that 91-day period, and still short of the target due to hospital readmissions.